yummy4friends/y4f/README.md

 ## Description (English)

-Yummy4Friends is a user friendly and visually appealing WebApp for ordering food or other things online.
-Food or other stuff get dynamically fetched from a customer and food database while also taking into account special requests.
-To attract customers one can also offer limeted time sales/coupons, ordering in advance as well as being able to choosing their preferred pickup time.
+Yummy4Friends is a user-friendly and visually appealing WebApp for ordering food or other things online.
+Food or other stuff gets dynamically fetched from a customer and food database while also taking into account special requests.
+To attract customers, one can also offer limited-time sales and coupons, order in advance, and have the option to choose the preferred pickup time.

 ## Tech Stack